 1. In Hyper-V Failover Cluster Manager interface, right-click the VM >> Move >> Virtual Machine Storage.

 2. Select the virtual machine files on the upper wizard, and drag them into the lower wizard.
 Click Start.

 Back to Hyper-V manager screen, you can check the status of moving.
 When the process is completed, the VM is successfully moved to the cluster storage and can be live migrated between the cluster nodes.

 3. Then click on VM >> Move >> Live Migration >> Select Nodes.

 4. Select the destination nodes for the live migration, and click OK.

 5. Click information on Failover Cluster Manger interface, you can monitor the progress of VM migration.

 Should you back up VMs in Hyper-V Failover Cluster

-AOMEI Cyber Backup is able to offer flexible backup strategies and retention policy to save storages and costs.
+The free Hyper-V backup tool - AOMEI Cyber Backup is able to offer flexible backup strategies to save storage and costs.
 Besides, it can perform hot backup that reduces downtime and achieves fast disaster recovery.

 1. Download AOMEI Cyber Backup and bind the devices to it.
 Then go to click Backup Task >> Create New Task.